 Obstacles do not appear in your way in order to stop you.
 Rather, they appear in order to strengthen and hone you and your plans.
 They are not your enemy.
 They are your secret ally, but only if you treat them as friendly forces of nature. – Anodea Judith

 Healing may not be so much about getting better, as about letting go of everything that isn’t you – all of the expectations, all of the beliefs – and becoming who you are– Rachel Naomi Remen

-The 7 Main Chakras
+The Main Aspects of the 7 Chakras

 The ‘root chakra’ is located at the base of the spine and forms our foundation.
 It represents the element earth and is related to our survival instincts (food, shelter and protection).
 It stimulates the urge for us to take care of and stand up for ourselves, in order to stay alive.
 It appeals to our sense of grounding and connection to our physical bodies and physical world.
 Ideally this chakra brings us security and presence in the here and now.
 It manifests for us what we need in order to survive.
 It grounds our spirit into the material world.

 Fear is one of the core energies that affect the root chakra.
 The archetypes of the root chakra ae the Mother and the Victim.

 The ‘sacral chakra’ is located in the abdomen, lower back, and sexual organs.
 It relates to the water element and our emotions and sexuality.
 Its main function is to provide a sense of self – our inner self/inner child.
 It is the source of creativity and inspiration.
 This chakra controls our appetite for sensation, be it through sound, smell, taste, touch or sight.
 Ideally this chakra brings us depth of feeling, sexual fulfillment and the ability to accept change.
 It opens us up to that which we desire, allows us to revel in the beauty and delight of life, manifests for us that which we desire and that which brings us pleasure.